HOW DO I QUALIFY TO BE A POLL WORKER?

 - Clerk: (Not for first time poll workers) Person responsible for the management of the precinct.
 Oversees each position at the polling place and responsible for all paper work.
 Picks up and drops off secure supplies.

 - Assistant Clerk: Helps process paperwork, and takes over in the absence of the Clerk.

 - DS200 Tabulator Tech: Operates the ballot scanning equipment.

 - EVID Inspector: Verifies voter’s registration with the Electronic Voter Identification Unit

 - Ballot Distributor: Distributes assigned ballot to voter.

-- Deputy: Greets all voters, and maintains order outside the polls.
+- Deputy: Greets all voters, properly mark the "no soliciation" zone, information signs and maintains order outside the polls.

 If appointed, where would I work?

 The Supervisor of Elections attempts to appoint workers to their home precinct.
 However, to meet the needs of the election, you may be appointed to a polling place other than your own.